 Restore Configuration

-The Bacula Live BMR bootable systems require a special Client and Console resource configurations, in order to establish a connection to the Director during the restore, when used for the first time.
+Bacula Live BMR bootable systems require special Client and Console resource configurations to establish a connection with the Director during restoration.

-Create a new Client configuration with a null address, also using bweb.
-E.g.:
+Create a new client configuration with a null address, also using bweb.
+The name rescue-fd is the default, so it’s a good idea to keep it.
+For example:

 Client { Name = rescue-fd Address = 0.0.0.0 Password = x Catalog = MyCatalog }